parapluu/Concuerror/docs/publications.md

 <a href="http://ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=6569727">
 **Systematic Testing for Detecting Concurrency Errors in Erlang Programs**
 </a>
-Maria Christakis, Alkis Gotovos, and Konstantinos Sagonas.
+Maria Christakis, Alkis Gotovos, and Konstantinos Sagonas.<br />
 ICST 2013, Proceedings of the International Conference on Software Testing, Verification and Validation (ICST), 2013.
 </div>

 <div style="margin-left:25px" markdown="1">
 <a href="/assets/pdf/erlang1110-gotovos.pdf">**Test-Driven Development of Concurrent Programs using Concuerror**</a>
-Alkis Gotovos, Maria Christakis, and Konstantinos Sagonas.
+Alkis Gotovos, Maria Christakis, and Konstantinos Sagonas.<br />
 Erlang 2011, Proceedings of the 10th ACM SIGPLAN workshop on Erlang, 2011.
 </div>